MM-ISTS: Cooperating Irregularly Sampled Time Series Forecasting with Multimodal Vision-Text LLMs: Methodology

 \subsubsection{Irregularity-Aware Image Construction}

-Standard time series visualization methods, such as line plots or heatmaps, often discard fine-grained temporal dynamics and introduce noise.
-To address this issue, we introduce a tensor-based image construction scheme that encodes observation values, missingness patterns, and temporal intervals into separate image channels.
+Traditional time-series-to-image methods, such as line plots, connect adjacent observations and therefore introduce interpolation bias between irregular samples, potentially distorting the original observation pattern.
+In contrast, we use observed values, observation masks, and temporal intervals to construct a three-channel irregularity-aware image as the visual input for the MLLM.

-Given an ISTS sample with $N$ variables and maximum sequence length $L$, we construct a three-channel image $\mathcal{I} \in \mathbb{R}^{3 \times N \times L}$, where the height $H = N$ corresponds to variables and the width $W = L$ corresponds to the temporal axis.
-Since different variables in ISTS may be observed at different time points, we represent the timestamps, values, and masks independently for each variable.
-Each channel captures a distinct aspect:
+Given an ISTS sample with $N$ variables and maximum history length $L$, we construct a three-channel image $\mathcal{I} \in \mathbb{R}^{3 \times N \times L}$.
+The image height corresponds to the variable dimension, and the width follows the ordered historical positions of each variable.

-\textbf{Observed Data} channel records values: $\mathbf{C}_0 \in \mathbb{R}^{N \times L}$, where each row corresponds to a variable and each column corresponds to a timestep.
-The pixel intensity reflects the time series value.

-\textbf{Missingness Mask} channel encodes the sparsity pattern: $\mathbf{C}_1 \in \mathbb{R}^{N \times L}$.
-A pixel value of 1 indicates that the corresponding variable was observed at that time step, while 0 indicates a missing entry.